 I’m Mike Bundrant, a retired psychotherapist and active NLP and life coach trainer.
 I’m also a lifelong entrepreneur.
 Since getting my counseling license in 1995, I have worked for myself, with the exception of five years spent in corporate America.

-At one point, I was wondering the same thing: How to become a life coach and enjoy the flexible lifestyle that goes with it.
+At one point in life, I was wondering the same thing: How can I become a life coach and enjoy the flexible lifestyle that goes with it?

-I had three kids and was working two full-time jobs at minimum wage, with no prospects other than good training.
+I had three kids and was working two full-time jobs at minimum wage and had no prospects in the field.
 I get how challenging it can be when you start with few prospects and even less experience.

-In 2004, I moved to California where I set up another in-person coaching practice.
-Today, my life coaching business is 100% online, I help clients from all around the globe and haven’t had room for new clients in at least two years.
+Today, my life coaching business is 100% online.
+I help clients from around the globe and haven’t had room for new clients in more than two years.

-After more than two decades of working with clients, I’ve learned precisely what will bring in clients who are willing to invest in themselves.
-I know how to ‘package’ life coaching services that send the correct message to ideal prospects, resulting in solid inquiries and leads.
+After nearly 30 years working with clients, I’ve learned what will attract people who are willing to invest in themselves.
+I know how to ‘package’ life coaching services that send the perfect message to prospects, resulting in solid inquiries and leads.

-In addition, I’ve had the privilege of working with several Fortune 100 companies in the training space and have co-founded an uber-successful online training business with students in over 70 countries (right here at the iNLP Center).
+Additionally, I’ve had the privilege of working with several Fortune 100 companies in the training space and have co-founded an uber-successful online training business with students in over 70 countries (right here at the iNLP Center).

-I hope this gives you confidence in my ability to help you become a life coach and more!
+I hope this gives you confidence that I can help!
 Now, let’s dive into those ten steps that outline how to become a life coach.

-How do you know you’d make a good life coach?
-Perhaps people often come to you for advice.
-Maybe you have a desire to help others get past the obstacles you have worked hard to overcome.
+How do you know you’re a fit for life coaching?
+Perhaps people have often come to you for advice.
+Maybe you have a desire to help others get past the obstacles you have worked so hard to overcome.

-Perhaps you’ve decided to live a more relaxed and flexible lifestyle.
-And maybe you’re like many iNLP Center students who, according to our student survey, cite the number one reason for wanting to become a life coach as the desire to lead a more fulfilling life.
+Perhaps you’d also like to live a more relaxed and flexible lifestyle.
+Or maybe you’re like many iNLP Center students who, according to our student survey, cite the number one reason for wanting to become a life coach as the desire to lead a more fulfilling life.

-Whatever your reasons, beginning by assessing your abilities is a solid first step.
+Whatever the reasons, beginning by assessing your abilities is a solid first step.
 Knowing how to become a life coach is one thing; becoming a great life coach is something else.

 A simple and effective way to discover your natural potential is to take our life coaching aptitude quiz.